 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The subjects are accessed by way of a timber glazed secure entry door on the ground floor.
-The flat itself is accessed by way of a timber door.
-Windows within the property are of timber frame construction containing double glazed units.
+The subjects are accessed by way of a timber and glazed secure entry door on the front elevation, and a timber door on the rear leading to the garden grounds.
+Access to the property is via a timber entrance door.
+Windows within the property are predominantly of uPVC sash and case design.
+There are also double glazed Velux windows incorporated within the property.
 External decorations Visually inspected.
 External decorations incorporate paint and stained finishes.
-I Conservatories / porches None.
-Communal areas Circulation areas visually inspected.
+Conservatories / porches N/A Communal areas Circulation areas visually inspected.
 The subjects are accessed by way of a communal stairwell which provides access to all levels.
 Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-The subjects benefit from garden grounds to the front, side and rear of the property.
-Confirmation of the separation of land can be found via the title deeds.
+There are communal garden grounds to the rear of the block.
+The exact confirmation of the separation of garden grounds can be found via the Title Deeds.
+There is a communal access lane which runs adjacent to the rear garden grounds.
+We have been informed by the vendor that the property has access to a designated parking space.
+Confirmation of the allocation of parking rights should be obtained via the Title Deeds.
 Ceilings Visually inspected from floor level.
-Ceilings within the property are a combination of timber lath and plaster and plasterboard materials.
-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Walls are a combination of plaster and plasterboard finishes.
+Ceilings within the property are of plaster and plasterboard materials.